dcbalderas/TomatoRugoso/README.md

 # TomatoeRugoso: A Multiclass Tomatoe Rugoso Image Dataset for Deep Learning

 This repository makes available the source code and public dataset for the work, "TomatoRugoso: Tomato brown fruit virus, an open-access Tomatoes Rugoso’s dataset for computer visual inspection", published with open access by Scientific Reports: https://www..
 The TomatoRugoso dataset consists of 242 images capturing eight different parts of the tomato plant infected with rugoso.
-In our work, the dataset was classified to an average accuracy of 40% with the Yolo7 deep convolutional neural network.
+In our work, the dataset was classified to an average accuracy of TODO:... without and 40% with Data Augmentation the Yolo7 deep convolutional neural network.

 The source code, images and annotations are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 The contents of this repository are released under an [Apache 2](LICENSE) license.

-## Download the dataset images and our trained models

-## Introduction
+## Images Sources
-The tomate_rugoso repository contains a collection of photographs of tomatoe plant infected with rugoso which can be used to train a image classifiers or be used in machine learning projects.
+The TomatoRugoso repository contains a collection of photographs of tomatoe plant infected with rugoso which can be used to train a image classifiers or be used in machine learning projects.
 A variety of categories have been provided to ensure a diverse selection of images for the best and most accurate results.

 These images were taken from different setup environment using the following rules:
 1.

-## Images labeling

-* Original Images
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 1280x1280 (Stretch)
-* Resize to 640x640 (Stretch)
-* Resize to 416x416 (Stretch)

 ## Stats
 There are **242** across **8** clases.